Isabela, Basilan: Philippine Republic

 When the town of Zamboanga became a chartered city in 1936, it included Basilan.
 On July 1, 1948, by virtue of a bill filed by then-Congressman Juan S. Alano, Basilan itself became a separate city after Republic Act.
 No. 288 was passed by the 1st Philippine Congress to separate the island from the Zamboanga mainland as a separate entity, which was justified owing to the distance between the island and the city of Zamboanga.

 The first city mayor was Nicasio S. Valderroza, appointed by President Elpidio Quirino.
 He was considered a builder of cities, having been variously a Provincial Treasurer, an acting Provincial Governor of the old Province of Zamboanga, Mayor of Baguio, first Mayor of Zamboanga City, First Mayor of Davao City and the first appointed Mayor of the new City of Basilan.

-When President Ramon Magsaysay became the Chief Executive of the republic in 1954, he appointed Leroy S. Brown as mayor of Basilan City.
+When President Ramon Magsaysay became president of the Republic in 1954, he appointed Leroy S. Brown as mayor of Basilan City.
 He served as the second and the last appointive mayor of this city until December 31, 1955.
 The city was then classified as a first class city.

 With the approval of Republic Act.
 No. 1211 amending the charter of the City of Basilan, the position of the City Mayor became elective.

 The first election for local officials in Basilan was held on November 8, 1955.
 Mayor Brown was overwhelmingly elected as the first elective mayor of the city, serving for 5 terms.
 The then Isabela district, being the city center, was the site for many city public works projects that gave way to an era of economic growth.

 He was the first and the last elected city executive of Basilan.
-He served uninterrupted from January 1954 to December 31, 1975, under the Administrations of Presidents Carlos Garcia, Diosdado Macapagal and Ferdinand Marcos.
+He served uninterrupted from January 1954 to December 31, 1975, under the Administrations of Presidents Carlos P. Garcia, Diosdado Macapagal and Ferdinand Marcos.
 During his term, the city council gave birth to a new breed of legislators and leaders from 1954 to 1975.
 These years have since been called Basilan's "Golden Years".